2002 La Plata tornado: Impact

 A completely leveled brand-new orthodontist office, originally rated F5.

 Back view of an anchored house swept off its foundation, rated high-end F3 to F4.

 As the tornado traversed through the counties Charles, Calvert, Dorchester and Wicomico, many forest and towns were left in ruins.
 In La Plata, the structural damage was catastrophic.
 Approximately 65 percent of the entire downtown sustained heavy damage or complete destruction.
 In total, the tornado killed 5 people and injured some 122 others.
 It also inflicted $115 million in damage, making it the costliest Mid-Atlantic tornado on record.

-After touching down, F1 damage was reported near Pisgah.
+After touching down, the tornado produced F1 damage near Pisgah.
 F2 damage then occurred in Ripley, where homes were unroofed.
 F3 damage then occurred along Hill Spring Road, roughly 1.5 miles (2.4 km) west of La Plata.
 The tornado then struck Morgans Ridge Road, where several houses were swept clean off their foundation.
 Around this time, tornado warnings were first issued.

 F3 damage continued into West Quail Lane where several homes were obliterated.
 The tornado then entered downtown La Plata, striking the Archbishop Neale School where heavy cement slabs forming the roof were picked up and thrown into classrooms.
 Several walls were also "torn away".
 As the tornado progressed into La Plata, it strengthened and expanded to a width of nearly half a mile (0.8 km).
 Intense swaths of F3 and F4 damage then began to occur throughout town.
 These swaths and eyewitness reports also indicate that the tornado was multi-vortex.
 Along Route 6, vehicles were lifted and thrown, while the 125-foot city steel water tower was twisted and toppled.
 At the Posies Market nearby, only a few walls were left standing.
 East of the La Plata shopping center where a CVS Pharmacy was destroyed, a KFC was leveled.
 Next to this, a historical town sign and its concrete foundation were pulled out of the ground.
 Entire utility poles were also snapped and thrown.
 Along Saint Marys Avenue, a brick and steel lumber yard building was demolished.
 "Heavy F4 damage" occurred just east of this.
 A brand new brick orthodontist office was completely obliterated after taking a direct hit.
-Two multistory homes sustained F4 damage next to the railroad tracks where there "was was little to nothing left" of them and their respecitve garages.
+Two multistory homes sustained F4 damage next to the railroad tracks where there "was little to nothing left" of them and their respective garages.